markfink/metrics/README.md

 ## Sample use

-Get an overview on a package (number of files, used languages, and metrics)
+Get an overview on a package (number of files, used languages, and metrics):

 ``` bash
 $ metrics **/*